 3. If you are within walking distance to the beach from your hotel (never drink and drive) stop by the mini-mart to grab some drinks for the beach!
 You’ll often less than half the price you will at a beach bar or restaurant.

 4. Stay after the Phuket sunset!
 At many of the popular spots as soon as the sun dips everyone gets up and leaves.
 However, often the most stunning colors come out a little after the sun has gone down.

 1. Sunset in Phuket From the Beach

 Sorry, but it’s impossible to pick just one!
 It should be no surprise that some of the most incredible sunsets in Phuket Thailand are seen at the beach.
 Spending golden hour sipping an ice-cold Chang between swims in the ocean is Thailand at its best.

 If you’re coming from Kata Beach, cruise the mountain road up towards Karon Viewpoint lookout.
 Here there is a strip of restaurants built into the hillside.
 While they all offer amazing views, we found ourselves heading to GU Bar Café and Restaurant and The Sundeck very often.

 The Gu is more of a relaxed local vibe, whereas the Sundeck is more upscale.
-At both spots you’ll find fun music, music is fun, delicious food and drinks, and can’t miss views of the Phuket sunset!
+At both spots you’ll find fun music, music is fun, delicious local Thai food and drinks, and can’t miss views of the Phuket sunset!